 What you need to know about appointments, referrals, forms, records, and refills!

 We value the time we have set aside to treat your child.
 We do not double book appointments.
 If you are unable to keep an appointment, we would appreciate 24-hour notice.
 You will be charged a $25 no show fee for each missed appointment.
-Multiple missed appointments may result in dismissal from the practice.
+Multiple missed appointments will result in dismissal from the practice.

 We require a parent to be present at any well child check/physical and vaccine appointments.

-We will charge a $10 fee for any appointment on weekends, holidays or after 5pm on weekdays.
+There is a $10 fee for any appointment on weekends, holidays or after 5pm on weekdays.
 This additional fee will be billed to your insurance company and may or may not be covered.

 As your child’s primary care “home” medical office, we request that all well child/physical examinations are done here in our office.